ddossot/cferl/README.md

 Using
 -----

+*cferl* has been developed on R13B04.

-cferl requires that the ssl and ibrowse applications be started prior to using it.
+*cferl* requires that the ssl and ibrowse applications be started prior to using it.

 The following, which is output when running the integration tests, demonstrates a typical usage of the API.
 Refer to the documentation for the complete reference.